a history of the waterfront

 In 2013, the Port entered into an agreement with Harcourt Bellingham LLC. to develop the Downtown Waterfront area,

-As of 2018, Harcourt has completed the restoration of the historic Granary Building, waterfront walkway and children’s playground
+As of 2019 completed projects include the restoration of the historic Granary Building and Waypoint Park.

-Additional projects proposed over the coming years include a hotel, apartments and additional public parks and greenways.
+Additional projects proposed over the coming years include a hotel, condominiums, commercial retail space, offices, more public parks and greenways.